alinebezzoco/new-react-scaffolder/README.md

 ```

 ## How to use

-Quickest way to get up and running with react-scaffolder

 - Initiate a project - ```$ react init awesome-project && cd awesome-project```
 - Install dependencies - ```$ npm install```
 - Run the build - ```$ npm run build && npm start```